 The following result has been known for thousands of years.
 The method is named for the Greek mathematician Euclid who decribed it in book 7 of this ``Elements'', written about 2300 years ago.
 For more details on his life, see the award-winning web site [MacOR].

-We first show that
+proof 1: We first show that there are integers such that

 .

-be the set of all positive integers
+Let be the set of all positive integers of the form

 , where